npm/cli/docs/content/configuring-npm/package-json.md

 The host operating system is determined by `process.platform`

-It is allowed to both denylist, and allowlist, although there isn't any good reason to do this.
+It is allowed to both block and allow an item, although there isn't any good reason to do this.

 ### cpu